wpswings/mwb-bookings-for-woocommerce/README.txt

 16. Compatibility With Points and Rewards – Allow customers to earn points.
 17. Global Calendar
 18. Sync Global Calendar With AirBnb.
+19. Global Calendar Form: The admins can create forms for global calendars to collect relevant customer information.

 == Frequently Asked Questions ==